 While I have found a way to balance running my boutique studio, home life & personal development (at least most days), it wasn’t always like this.

-The first years I ran my business, there were a lot of long hours & a lot of me telling the twins “Sorry, sweetheart.
+In the first years I ran my piano studio, there were a lot of long hours & a lot of me telling the twins “Sorry, sweetheart.
 But, mommy can’t look right now.
 I have to get this done.”
 And after telling the boys I couldn’t spend time with them one too many times, I came to an important realization.

 What was the point in leaving a full-time teaching position if I still wasn’t going to make my life outside of work a priority?

-That was the year that I really thought about the policies in my contract & how they effected my life outside of my studio.
+That was the year that I really thought about why my piano registration affected my life outside of my studio.
 It was the year I realized that I had to be intentional about my schedule & set realistic amounts of time for the tasks that needed to get done.

 I’m not saying things were perfect the next year.
 But, they were a huge step in the right direction.
 And each year, I tweak my policies so they fit a bit better with the life that we want for our family.

 If you are wondering more about that journey, read “How I Went From a Stressed Out Teacher to Successful Business Owner”.

 3 Questions To Ask About Piano Registration

 It may be tempting to just change the dates on all your registration documents year to year & call it done.
 But this is not getting ready for registration.